dengxian-xreal/xreal.github.io/docs/05_Release Note/NRSDK 2.3.0.md

 ### Bug Fixes
 - Fixed an issue where videos were not recorded after tapping "Record" and trying to view them in the album.
 - Fixed an issue where hand tracking could be activated unintentionally when switching DoF modes.
-- Fixed flickering issues in Unity’s controller interface when using the URP plugin.
+- Fixed flickering issues in Unity’s controller interface when using the URP.
 - Fixed an issue where controllers became unusable when resizing the Game window in Editor mode.

 ### Known Issues